 Depression in pregnant women: Clinical features and consequences

 Diagnosis and management of late-life unipolar depression

 Diagnosis of psychiatric and psychologic disorders in patients with cancer

-Management of psychiatric and psychologic disorders in patients with cancer
+Management of psychiatric disorders in patients with cancer

 Postpartum psychosis: Epidemiology, clinical manifestations, assessment, and diagnosis

 Treatment of postpartum psychosis